Bassitt throws 7 innings as Athletics beat White Sox 2-0

-CHICAGO (AP) — Chris Bassitt threw seven sharp innings, Matt Olson homered and the Oakland Athletics beat Lucas Giolito and the Chicago White Sox 2-0 on Sunday.
+CHICAGO (AP) — Chris Bassitt admitted he had a little extra incentive Sunday.

+Bassitt threw seven sharp innings against his first major league team and Matt Olson homered, leading the Oakland Athletics to a 2-0 victory over Lucas Giolito and the Chicago White Sox.

+The 30-year-old Bassitt was drafted by Chicago in 2011 and made his debut with the White Sox in 2014 before he was traded to Oakland in the Jeff Samardzija deal.

+“Every time I pitch against these guys for my career, I’m going to try to prove to them they made a mistake,” Bassitt said.
+“That’s the reality of it.
+Anyone that says different is lying.
+So yeah, any time I pitch against these guys, they’re going to get my ‘A’ game.”

 Bassitt (8-5) permitted four hits, struck out seven and walked two.
 Olson, Robbie Grossman and Chad Pinder had two hits apiece for the Athletics, who are fighting for position in the AL wild-card race.